andersx/molecularGSM/tutorial/double_ended_string/README.md

 ## Double-Ended Growing String (GSM) Method Tutorial - Claisen rearrangement

 #### 1) Compile the program.
-First off, clone my repository:
+First off, clone my repository (which is a fork of the "official" prepository, but contains this tutorial):

     $ git clone git@github.com:andersx/molecularGSM.git